-As a main participant in the hiring of our Executive Assistants, Brittany is often the first introduction of Bitwise culture to prospective team members.
-She loves getting to learn about so many people during the interview process, and watching them grow throughout their tenure at Bitwise.
-Outside of work, Brittany is often hanging out with her sweet cat, Gerty.
+As a main participant in the hiring and overseeing of the highly valuable and perpetually busy Executive Assistants at Bitwise, Brittany already has extensive experience interviewing and hiring new employees in the Bitwise ecosystem.
+She is often the first introduction to the Bitwise culture to prospective team members, and loves getting to learn about so many people during the interview process.
+Brittany is dedicated to fostering pathways into the technology industry for individuals living in and around Bitwise cities, and will continue to grow the Bitwise family in a smart and sustainable way.
+Outside of work, Brittany is often hanging out with her sweet kitty cat fosters.

-As VP of Bitwise Bakersfield, Amy is in charge of shaping the Bitwise ecosystem to fit Bakersfield’s personality.
-She oversees the Bitwise Bakersfield campus, managing multiple projects while ensuring we’re creating a space that is diverse, inclusive, and progressive.
-Amy helps cultivate relationships between Bitwise and the people of Kern County.
+As Senior Vice President of City Expansion, Amy is in charge of helping to shape the Bitwise ecosystem to fit the personalities of every expansion city we embark upon.
+She oversees planning for all expansion campuses, ensuring we’re creating spaces that are diverse, inclusive, and progressive in each new Bitwise city.
+Amy helps cultivate relationships between Bitwise and communities in each expansion location.
 This includes nonprofits, educational institutions, residents, private partnerships and all other public entities.

-Amy helps ensure all lines of business are working together to best benefit the company and the community.
+Amy helps ensure all lines of business are working together to best benefit the company and each new expansion city.
 She also has a confession: “My dream job would be as the starting forward for the Women’s National Soccer team,” says Amy.
 “But since that train has passed, I figure the next best thing would be to create possibilities for people here at home.”
 Today, Amy resides in Bakersfield with her wife, Michelle, and their twins.
 She holds a Master of Public Administration from San Diego State University.

 Chrystine Villarreal’s position as VP of Philanthropy is the logical extension of a career dedicated to creating structural change for working families in the private, public, and non-profit sectors.
 Previously, Chrystine undertook business development for AnitaB.org, the organization that created the largest annual convening of female and non-binary community members in tech.
 She was the president at Mixhalo, a startup that patented a new wireless technology protocol and built a diverse staff and inclusive culture.